plewis/plewis.github.io/phylogenetics/lab-python.md

 {%comment%}
 One might make the case that programs like PAUP* and RevBayes that have their own unique command language also represent programming languages; however, Python and R are different in being general purpose (i.e. not written specifically for phylogenetics).
 {%endcomment%}
 Python is one of a number of different high-level computing languages in common use.
-All of the software we use is written in one of these languages.
-PAUP* is written entirely in the C language, BEAST uses both Java and C, and RevBayes is written in C++.
 Knowing a little bit of computer programming can save you immense amounts of time by allowing you to automate things.
 You will begin realizing these savings doing homework for this class.
-While it is possible to do all the homework assignments by hand using a calculator, you will find that using Python will save you time and is more accurate because, once you have it programmed, you can do the same calculation with many different input values without making a mistake.
+While it is possible to do all the homework assignments by hand using a calculator, you will find that using Python will save you time and is more accurate because it allows you to do the same calculation with many different input values without making a mistake.

 Python is a good language to learn first because it is relatively simple (not many words or punctuation rules to learn) and is much more forgiving than other languages.
 It is in a class of languages known as **scripting languages** because the program is interpreted as it is read by the computer program known as the python interpreter.
 Languages such as C and C++ require two additional steps (compiling and linking) before they can be run.